UoB-CS-Students/Year-2-SSC/README.md

 Introduction
 ------------
-This is a repository containing shared resources for the Software System Component course at the University of Birmingham.
+This is a repository containing shared resources for the Software System Component module at the University of Birmingham.

 You can visit the [main repository page][main-repo] to find out more about the idea and how to contribute.